wso2/docs-is/en/docs/concepts/authorization/user-managed-access.md

 - **Resource owner**: The user or entity that grants access to a protected resource.

 - **Resource server**: Hosts the protected resources.
-The resource server is capable of accepting and responding to requests for protected resources.
+The resource server is capable of accepting and responding to requests to access protected resources.

 - **Authorization server**: Protects the resources in the resource server on behalf of the resource owner.
 WSO2 Identity Server usually acts as the authorization server.